miqrogroove/files_textviewer/README.md

-# ownCloud Text File Viewer
+# Text File Viewer
-Website App providing lightweight file browsing and text file display.
+This website App for ownCloud provides lightweight file browsing and text file display.

+A text-only interface can be much faster than scrolling an infinite river of files or downloading a text file into a separate app just to see it.

+Security may be improved if this helps you avoid saving files to a public or mobile device.

 ## Installation
 1. The file path must be `/var/www/owncloud/apps/files_textviewer/` or equivalent.
 The name of the leaf directory should not be changed.